KevinGarita/Websites-classifier-by-Naive-Bayes/README.md

 # Websites Classifier by Naive Bayes
-This project consists of using web scrapping and multiprocessing to classify web pages.
-The classification method is the naive Bayes method, in addition, react is used to display the data obtained.
+The current project consists of the creation of a Bayesian classifier, what will be the Bayesian method, web scraping and multiprocessing to classify a list of web page links in 3 different categories.
+This project was carried out in Python where all the data was processed, web scraping and multiprocessing were carried out.
+To show the results obtained, graphs and tables created with the react library will be used.

 ## App Features - Frontend